Azure/ResiliencyCenter/FAQ.md

 ### How much time will it take to create Service Groups and set goals before I start seeing recommendations?

-It can take around 2 hours for the recommendations for the assigned goal to be visible after Service Group is created.
+It can take around 2 hours for the recommendations for the assigned goal to be visible after the Service Group is created.